-Note: If you try to turn on more than one "powered dry contact" actuators, by default only one "powered dry contact" actuator can be turned on at the same time.
-You can change this limitation by changing the active powered dry contact setting.
-See PDU (on page 152).
+Note: Per default you can turn on as many dry contact actuators as possible, but only one "powered dry contact" actuator can be turned on at the same time.
+To change this limitation of "powered dry contact" actuators, modify the active powered dry contact setting.
+See PDU (on page 156).